-Born on March 19, 1933, in Newark, New Jersey, Philip Roth is considered one of the leading authors of the 20th century.
-He is best known for his provocative explorations of Jewish and American identity, often focusing on sexual and familial love and mortality.
-He is considered by many critics to be a literary troublemaker, graphically exploring uncomfortable cultural and familial issues.
+Born on March 19, 1933, in Newark, New Jersey, Philip Roth was considered one of the leading authors of the 20th century.
+He was best known for his provocative explorations of Jewish and American identity, often focusing on sexual and familial love and mortality.
+He was considered by many critics to be a literary troublemaker, graphically exploring uncomfortable cultural and familial issues.

 Roth grew up with his older brother, Sandy, in a Jewish, middle-class family.
 Roth began his literary career in college.
 After briefly attending Rutgers University, Roth went on to Bucknell University, where he started up a magazine called Et Cetera.
 Some of his early short stories were featured in the publication.